son1101/LA558_Son/assignments/assign2.md

 ### 3. Mapping Data in R

 The map below was created using the same dataset as the "2.
 Mapping Data in ArcGIS" above.
-Here, I then joined the data table to a shapefile of Iowa counties after renaming the fields to match.
-Using ggplot in R(assign2/assign2.R), I mapping the data and export IT.
+Here, I then joined the data table to a shapefile of Iowa Counties (the one Professor Seeger had provided) after renaming the fields to match.
+Using ggplot in [R](assign2/assign2.R), I mapped the data and exported it.

 ![Map1](assign2/Map_Assign2_2.png)